 State of the Art Search

-State-of-the-art search is a detailed search that provides a common idea of the prior art in a specific area of technology.
+State-of-the-art search is a complete search that provides a common idea of the prior art in a specific area of technology.
 While patentability searches, State of Art search includes searching for patents/applications that are already published.
 Also, it deals with the search for particular publications in the domain of the art.
 State of the art provides a detailed picture of the related technology field to decide the regulation of research.

 Thus, it is necessary for the Research and Development initiatives.
 Moreover, It helps to gather critical information for making market strategies and proves beneficial to a company entering a new technology area.